-I recall as a wee lad of 2-3 years the 1st crayon piece I created as a toddler while sitting on the kitchen floor and the joy it brought my Mum and rest of the family.I guess being an Artist started at that precise moment.
+I recall as a wee lad of 2-3 years the 1st crayon piece I created as a toddler ' a Duck in a Pond 'while sitting on the kitchen floor and the joy it brought my Mum and rest of the family.I guess being an Artist started at that precise moment.

 Jul 29,2011 I sufferred a spinal injury which paralyzed me.After a successful spinal operation and 3 &1/2 months of PT/OT.My hands have come back,yet some days are better than others.Walking can still be difficult at times.Before the accident I had started to experiment with Digital imagery,and greatly used it in my rehabilitation.It certainly helped me stay sane and strayed me away from the darkest of thoughts.

 The most importent thing in my heart and soul concerning Art is the enjoyment of creating.True,at times,it can bring frustration, the Artist is never satisfied,it seems.And yet one has that need to create.Do it to enjoy it,.please yourself ,never get caught up in the mindset of will she,he or it like it?You are putting your Soul on display.Sometimes there are bad souls among the good ones.Work at it and forget yourself.

 Much of my work has a story, but often I don't offer anything in description other than the title.I do intend to correct that.I like to use humor in some pieces and then some echo a darkness.I 've had my share of ups & downs in this life, suffering with depression issues and then paralysis of which I was able to conquer to an extent,.Art has always managed to sustain/help me weather the storms, creating work myself or viewing and enjoying work by others.Art is life to me,it s just something I have to do.Try it,pick up a brush or a crayon,you might like it !